forgiveness

 God loves us so much, He will do anything to bring us into receiving His forgiveness and being transformed by that reality.
 Who Jesus sets free is free indeed.

-Therefore God in His great love presses us with the truth, so we can be truely free.
+Therefore God in His great love presses us with the truth, so we can be truly free.
 The truth is, we are forgiven.
 Forgiveness is a free gift from God.
 For Jesus has paid the cost of all offences on the cross.

 forgiven